aihua-li12/Biclustering-SSVD/index.md

 A complete document for package `SSVDpkg_663proj21` is the [package source page](https://github.com/aihua-li12/Biclustering-SSVD), where we have presented the codes optimization procedures.
 Simulation examples and real data application on a tumor dataset [2] are also included in the document.
 Besides, comparative analysis between SSVD, SVD, and SPCA are performed.

-For more information, see the [package source page](https://github.com/aihua-li12/Biclustering-SSVD).
+For more information, click [package source page](https://github.com/aihua-li12/Biclustering-SSVD).

 ## Basic Usage